ksurabhiwork/ksurabhiwork.github.io/README.md

 ### Project : Digital Customer Experience

-- Description: We were asked to Choose  a Canadian business that has a well-established website and active social media accounts.
-Your objective is to develop a digital marketing strategy for this company and thus create a website for the same.
+- Description: We were asked to choose  a Canadian business that has a well-established website and active social media accounts.
+Our objective is to develop a digital marketing strategy for this company and thus create a website for the same.
 (This is an Ongoing Project)
 #### The following link shows the example of my work: [https://drive.google.com/drive/folders/1o_N8qpjoTYjBnL4hdFIrRm6fOrSW_q1z?usp=sharing](https://drive.google.com/drive/folders/1o_N8qpjoTYjBnL4hdFIrRm6fOrSW_q1z?usp=sharing)
 - Technologies used: Google trends, Semrush Persona, Canva, Similar web, Statista, IBISWorld, and other Blogs, News and Reports on the matter.